-The CPA Care Plan form should be completed once the CPA Assessment has been completed and the service user has been allocated to either standard or enhanced CPA (it should be noted that there is only one CPA Care Plan to be used for service users on both standard and enhanced CPA).
-The CPA Care Plan includes the Assessed Need, the intervention/action to be taken and states by whom and the frequency.
-The crisis plan and contingency risk management plan should be completed.
-The form also includes an "unmet needs" box to record any service needs not being met.
+The CPA Care Plan should be compiled once the CPA Assessment has been completed.
+The CPA Care Plan includes the assessed need, the intervention/action to be taken, by whom and the frequency.
+As much detail, including names and telephone numbers should be included on the Care Plan.
+The crisis plan and contingency risk plan form part of the CPA Care Plan and must be completed at this time.
+Any unmet needs should be recorded on the CPA Care Plan.
 The service user should sign and receive a copy of their CPA Care Plan.
 All information should be recorded electronically on CareBase.